nuuuwan/news_lk3_data/README.md

 The Sri Lanka People’s National Party (Ilankai Makkal Thesiya Katchi) has extended its support for the “Sarvajana Balaya” alliance’s presidential candidate entrepreneur Dilith Jayaweera during the upcoming presidential election.

+Accordingly, the leader of ‘Mawbima Janatha Party’, Dilith Jayaweera and the leader of the Sri Lanka People’s National Party, Thyagarasa Vishnukanthan signed a Memorandum of Understanding of the ‘Sarvajana Balaya’ alliance at the MJP Headquarters today (19).

 ◼️

 [Data](articles/71588f9c.json)